iamsalvin/FitMentor.AI/README.md

 To create an AI-powered web application that delivers personalized fitness routines and dietary plans through an interactive voice and chat-based experience, improving accessibility to health and wellness guidance for everyone.

 Proposed Solution:
-IntelliFit is an AI-integrated fitness assistant platform that combines conversational AI, real-time data handling, and personalized program generation.
+FitMentor is an AI-integrated fitness assistant platform that combines conversational AI, real-time data handling, and personalized program generation.
 It allows users to:
 • Interact with a Voice AI Assistant (Vapi) that understands fitness goals, physical limitations, and preferences.
 • Leverage Gemini AI to generate real-time, personalized fitness plans and diet recommendations.
 • Authenticate securely with Clerk (OAuth with Google, GitHub, or email/password).